openharmony/docs/en/application-dev/napi/native-relational-store-guidelines.md

 ## Restrictions

-- The default logging mode is Write Ahead Log (WAL), and the default flushing mode is **FULL** mode.
+- The default logging mode is Write Ahead Log (WAL), and the default flushing mode is **FULL**.

-- RelationalStore supports a maximum of four connection pools to manage read and write operations.
+- A maximum of four connection pools are supported to manage read and write operations.

 - To ensure data accuracy, only one write operation is allowed at a time.